Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/02_importing_images.md

 ### HDR as sRGB

 A few HDR files are broken and contain sRGB color data.
 It is advised not to use them, but, in the worst-case scenario, toggling this option on will make them look right.

 ### Invert Color

 Reverses the image's color.
-This is useful, for example, to convert a height map generated by external programs to depth map to use with `doc_spatial_material`.
+This is useful, for example, to convert a height map generated by external programs to depth map to use withspatial material.

 ## Svg

 ### Scale

 This option only applies to SVG files.
 It controls the scale of the SVG image.
 The default scale (1.0) will make the imported SVG match its original design scale.